mkazuyuki/mssql2017/traditional.md

 		3. In the newly opened window, select the type of the group as Failover and give this group a name (e.g.:Failover_MSSQL ) and click Next and then click next.
 		4. Leave the default options for the group attribute settings and click Next

-	5. Create floating IP and mirror disk resources
+	5. Create floating IP and disk resources

 		1. Now in the group resources section of the Cluster generation wizard.
 		2. Click on Add to add a resource.